Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	_Adding breakpoints to the contact controller_

-1. Press F5 to run the application.
+1. Press **F5** to run the application.

-1. When the browser opens, press F12 to open the developer tools.
+1. When the browser opens, press **F12** to open the developer tools.

 1. Click the **Network** tab.

 1. Click the **Start Capturing** button.

-1. Append the URL in the address bar with the suffix **/api/contact** and press the Enter key to load the API controller.
+1. Append the URL in the address bar with the suffix **/api/contact** and press **Enter** to load the API controller.

-1. Visual Studio 11 should break at the constructor.
+1. Visual Studio 2012 should break at the constructor.

  	![Breaking at the constructor of the contact controller during debug](./images/Breaking-at-the-constructor-of-the-contact-controller-during-debug.png?raw=true "Breaking at the constructor of the contact controller during debug")

 	_Breaking at the constructor of the contact controller during debug_

-1. Press F5 to continue execution.
-Visual Studio 11 should break again, this time as the Get controller method begins execution.
+1. Press **F5** to continue execution.
+Visual Studio 2012 should break again, this time as the Get controller method begins execution.

  	![Breaking within the Get method](./images/Breaking-within-the-Get-method.png?raw=true "Breaking within the Get method")

 	_Breaking within the Get method_

-1. Press F5 to continue.
+1. Press **F5** to continue.

 1. Go back to Internet Explorer if it is not already in focus.
 Note the network capture window.